Howard Stern Cuddles A Cat In Sweet IG Post Shared By Wife Beth

 “Today on the show he talked about how you want to hang up his paintings on the wall and I thought that was beyond beautiful.
 You two are such an amazing and loving couple,” wrote a second fan.

 “I love how much the kitties love him!!!
-You’ve made Howard such a mush,” stated a third Instagram user of the photograph.
+You’ve made Howard such a mush,” stated a third Instagram user.

 “I love that he gets on the floor with them,” noted a fourth follower of the animal activist.